 Philadelphia Shakespeare Theater

-Arrive early.
-The theater will begin seating at 10:15am, so plan to arrive by 10:00 so you can be in your seat and settled in time.
-The play will begin promptly at 10:30am.
+- Arrive early.
+Plan to arrive 15-30 minutes before the show starts, so you can be in your seat and settled in time.
+The play will begin promptly.
 If you anticipate that you will be late please call the office at 215-496-9722.
-If you are late, they will do their best to seat you at an appropriate interval in the play; however you may have to wait until intermission.
-Allow plenty of time for driving and parking.
+If you are late, they will do their best to seat you at an appropriate interval in the play; however you may have to wait until intermission, therefore allow plenty of time for driving and parking.
 Remember that there are often traffic jams on the way into Philly.
-(Many families allow a lot of extra time, then go for a walk, perhaps to the nearby Rittenhouse Square park, if they arrive very early.
+(Many families who are coming from a distance allow a lot of extra time, then go for a walk, perhaps to the nearby Rittenhouse Square park, if they arrive very early.
 In the past, some families have missed part of the show due to traffic problems.
 Plan ahead.)

 Interested, well-behaved younger children who are used to the theater and have some preparation for the particular play may be OK.
 We've had children as young as 4 or 5, but for most children I'd wait until 8ish for comedies, 10ish for tragedies (or older if they are particularly sensitive).
-Romeo and Juliet is a bit of both; younger children who know the basic story and won't be upset by death may be ok.
-(Last year's Much Ado would fall into the comedy category; Othello is a good first tragedy as there is not as much bloodshed as in some others.)
 Depending on the play, there might be romance, though nothing too demonstrative, and there is usually well-choreographed swordplay.
-Both of these will be the case for Romeo and Juliet.

 UnSkate Roller Skating --

 For over 15 years, the UnSkate has been hosted by Unschoolers & Others.
-U&O is an inclusive group of parents who welcome all styles of homeschooling/unschooling methods.
+U&O is an inclusive group of parents, who welcome all styles of homeschooling and unschooling methods.
 All are invited to join in the monthly Unskate.

 You do not need to be a member of the group in order to skate.
 So feel free to come out, bring a friend or two and have fun.

-1-3 pm on the 3rd Friday of each month (date varies sometimes around Easter, Christmas, President's Day, and other holidays) at the Christiana Skating Center,
+- In the past, the UnSkate has been from 1-3 pm on the 3rd Friday of each month.
+(The date varies sometimes around Easter, Christmas, President's Day, and other holidays, so be sure to check before you go.)
+It's at the Christiana Skating Center,

 801 Christiana Road,